apivideo/api.video-flutter-uploader/README.md

 # FAQ

-If you have any questions, ask us here:  https://community.api.video .
+If you have any questions, ask us here: [https://community.api.video](https://community.api.video).
 Or use [Issues](https://github.com/apivideo/api.video-flutter-uploader/issues).

+# Found this video uploader useful?

+Please star ⭐ the repo to help others find it.